Secure File Sharing is a Multi-Step Process

 Out of Date Network Security Software

-Out of date network security software is just as risky as having no protection at all.
+Out of date managed network security solutions software is just as risky as having no protection at all.
 Your security software is essential for protecting your network from malware, viruses, and hackers.
-Outdated antivirus or anti-malware may only serve as a reason to have a false sense of security, because the cybersecurity landscape is always changing and evolving.
+Outdated antivirus or anti-malware may only serve as a reason to have a false sense of security because the cybersecurity landscape is always changing and evolving.

 Not Using a Strong Password

 According to Keeper Security, “123456” remains the most common password in the world.
 Having a strong password is the absolute first step in keeping your data secure.
 A strong password is at least 12 characters long.
 It also contains both lower and uppercase letters, at least one number, and at least one special character.

 When your company is allowing BYOD (bring your own device), your employees may be using their own personal smartphones, tablets, or USB drives for file sharing purposes.
 What happens when the employee loses their device will all of your secure business data on it?
 Or what if their device is stolen?
 What happens if the employee leaves the company with all of your company data still on their device?
 This significantly puts your organization at risk.

 While there is no denying that allowing BYOD is a way to increase productivity and mobility within a company.
 However, not having proper protocols in place will leave your data vulnerable.
 For file sharing purposes, BYOD can only be successful if the file-sharing solution enables the administrator to regulate who has access to which files.
 You also have to have the ability to cut off access to users quickly.
 This is important in the event that an employee leaves the company or their device is lost or stolen.

 You should always take the time to learn why your file sharing solutions may or may not be secure.
 Then, fully safeguard your data and defend your business against the types of security breaches that may cause harm.